bbc/gel/src/components/video-controls.md

 ## Introduction

 Video is an important consideration for a broadcasting company.
 The BBC presents web-based video in a variety of different ways.
 Sometimes the video is embedded in a fully-featured player, and in other cases just a couple of basic controls are present.
-The purpose of this documentation the recommended interaction design for custom video controls.
+The purpose of this documentation is to set out the recommended interaction design for custom video controls.

 ## Recommended markup